Eastern Sierra Nevada, California

 History and growth of Bodie, California

-First, let’s approach this from the motorcyclist’s perspective.
+First, let’s approach this historic ghost town from the motorcyclist’s perspective.

 Bodie State Historic Park in the Eastern Sierra is a must-go destination.
 Located north of Mono Lake/Highway 120 and southeast of Bridgeport in the Eastern Sierra near the Nevada border, Bodie is purported to be one of the best-preserved ghost towns on the West Coast sitting atop an 8375 ft mountain top at the end of a dead-end road.